Rural Economic Development (RED)

 This is an optional course within the Community Economic Development Certificate Program.

-• Explain how rural economic development differs from urban practice and why those differences matter.
+- Explain how rural economic development differs from urban practice and why those differences matter for strategy and delivery.

-• Apply community analysis tools, including needs assessment, asset mapping, capacity assessment, gap analysis, and SWOT analysis through a rural lens.
+- Apply community analysis tools, including needs assessment, asset mapping, gap analysis, and SWOT, through a rural lens.

-• Assess organizational, volunteer, leadership, and partnership capacity to support realistic strategy selection.
+- Assess organizational, leadership, volunteer, and regional collaboration capacity as a basis for realistic rural strategy selection.

 Delivery Option & Cost